syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 You can navigate between month, year, decade and century views in `Calendar` control.
 You can also restrict the users to navigate between specific views only (month and year selection for credit card).

-You can navigate within a view horizontally or veritically.
+You can navigate within a view horizontally or vertically.
 By default, navigation direction is vertical within a view either by mouse scrolling or by navigation buttons.